Netflix/dispatch/docs/configuration/app.md

 #### `INCIDENT_STORAGE_FOLDER_ID`

 > Top level folder where all incident data is stored.
 Note: viewing actual incident data is still on a per-sub folder basis.
+For Google Drive,
+> you can get the folder ID from viewing a folder in the Google Drive UI, and copying the last part of the URL (`/drive/u/0/folders/<this value>`)

 #### `INCIDENT_STORAGE_OPEN_ON_CLOSE` \[default: 'true'\]